 How to Stay Organised this Christmas

-Christmas is one of the most manic times of year.
-You have so many parties to attend, Christmas presents to buy, cards to send, people to see.
+Christmas is one of the most manic times of the year.
+You have so many parties to attend, Christmas presents to buy, cards to send, and people to see.
 Organisation is key!
 So get organised this Christmas.

 Have a list of present ideas for people

 Write a list of Christmas Cards before sending

-I’m not sending Christmas cards this year, but when I did I used to write a huge list of all of the people I would be sending cards too and then I would go and buy however many I needed.
+I’m not sending Christmas cards this year, but when I did I used to write a huge list of all of the people I would be sending cards to and then I would go and buy however many I needed.
 I tended to get about five or six packets from The Card Factory and then a few special cards for mum, dad, sister, brother etc.

 When you’ve got the right number you need – plus a few extras, you’ll always forget someone – sit down and write them.
 Tick off the people whose cards you have written and then tick them off again when you’ve sent them or seen them in person.
 This will mean you don’t miss anyone, you don’t waste time and you don’t overspend on unsent Christmas cards.